Palanikumaran25/SAP-Forecasting-Enterprises-AI-Model/README.md

-# SAP Enterprise Forecasting AI
+# SAP Enterprise Forecasting AI Model Platform:

 SAP Forecasting Enterprise AI Model is an AI-powered platform that integrates with SAP FI/CO to predict revenue, expenses, cash flow, and budget performance using machine learning models.